Q: What is the Student Code of Conduct (SCC) and where can I find it?

 Q: What should I do if I have been accused of scholastic dishonesty?

 A: You are encouraged to review the SCC sections 203 and 303, as well as meet with the professor alleging scholastic dishonesty.
 You may be able to resolve the situation with your professor.
-If you choose to sign the Faculty Disposition of a Scholastic Dishonesty Case Form, thereby accepting the academic sanction, SCCS will still summon you to review additional behavioral sanctions as appropriate.
-If you choose not to sign the Faculty Disposition of a Scholastic Dishonesty Cased Form, SCCS will meet with you regarding the allegation.
+If you choose to sign the Faculty Disposition of a Scholastic Dishonesty Case form to accept the academic sanction, SCCS will still summon you to review additional behavioral sanctions as appropriate.
+If you choose not to sign the Faculty Disposition of a Scholastic Dishonesty Case form, SCCS will meet with you regarding the allegation.

 Q: Why do I have to go to SCCS if I receive a summons and what happens if I do not?

 A: SCCS is charged with the responsibility and authority to investigate alleged violations and summon students.
 The SCC states that you must comply with the direction of university officials, maintain a current address, and specify your preferred e‐mail address with the registrar as stated in section 401(B).
 Failing to comply with those responsibilities is not considered good cause for failure to respond to a summons.
 If you fail to appear without good cause, SCCS may bar your enrollment, alter your status as a student, or implement disciplinary hearing procedures until you comply with the summons.

 A:The meeting provides you the opportunity to discuss the referral and any additional relevant information with SCCS.
 You will be provided a copy of the SCC and are welcome to ask any questions.